Amended November 27, 2018

 How We Use and Disclose Information Provided to the Interest Group

-Strategies to Embrace Living with Lupus Fearlessly (SELF) is an online lupus self-management program, that offers ideas, suggestions, and tools that can help you reach personal goals to manage your lupus.
-This program is open only to individuals with lupus who are age 18 and over.
+Strategies to Embrace Living with Lupus Fearlessly (SELF) is an online lupus self-management program, that offers ideas, suggestions and tools that can help you reach personal goals to manage your lupus.
+This program is open only to individuals with lupus in the United States who are age 18 and over.

 Information You Provide:

-You must register to participate in the SELF Program.
-You will need to create a username and password and provide your email address, phone number and other information about yourself.
-We use your e-mail address and phone number to deliver health education messages, reminders about helpful self-management strategies and invitations to take an optional survey that helps us improve SELF.
+You must enroll to participate in the SELF program.
+You will need to provide your email address, phone number and other information about yourself.
+We use your email address and phone number to deliver health education messages, reminders about helpful self-management strategies and invitations to take an optional survey that helps us improve SELF.

 How We Use and Disclose Information Provided to SELF:

-- We will never disclose personal information that could identify you, such as your date of birth, contact information and your health status.
+- We will never disclose personal information that could identify you, such as your health status, medication or symptoms.

 - We may use and disclose information that you and other groups of participants provide to us in aggregate (summary) form, which does not include your identifiable information.